MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/sendlistenmos-element-sdn-interface-2-1-1.md

 - xml
 ---

-# SendListenMOS element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# SendListenMOS element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 MOS-LQO wideband, as specified by \[ITUP.800.1\] section 2.1.2, for pre-encoded audio sent by the reporting entity during the session.
 This metric is reported for audio streams when available.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information